tum-pbs/pbdl-book/diffphys.md

 simulation, however, we're not overly interested in every single intermediate result our solver produces.
 Typically, we're more concerned with significant updates such as the step from $\mathbf{u}(t)$ to  $\mathbf{u}(t+\Delta t)$.

-%provide discretized simulator of physical phenomenon as differentiable operator.
 Thus, in practice it is a very good idea to break down the solving process into a sequence of meaningful but _monolithic_ operators.
 This not only saves a lot of work by preventing the calculation of unnecessary intermediate results, it also allows us to choose the best possible numerical methods to compute the updates (and derivatives) for these operators.
-%in practice break down into larger, monolithic components E.g., as this process is very similar to adjoint method optimizations, we can re-use many of the techniques that were developed in this field, or leverage established numerical methods.
+E.g., as this process is very similar to adjoint method optimizations, we can re-use many of the techniques that were developed in this field, or leverage established numerical methods.
 E.g., we could leverage the $O(n)$ runtime of multigrid solvers for matrix inversion.